 Point of Care (POCT) / Express Testing

 POCT testing refers to a ‘quick screen’ drug test.
 This method of oral fluid testing is not commonly used at the moment.
 To date there has been inconsistencies with POCT oral fluid devices.
-However, Health and Hearing Conservation Consultants is continually searching for and researching new devices to ensure that our clients receive the best quality, innovative testing available.
+However, Health Conservation Consultants is continually searching for and researching new devices to ensure that our clients receive the best quality, innovative testing available.

 One of the benefits of oral fluid drug testing, is that there is no known way to effectively adulterate the sample, unlike urine.
 Because of this, adulteration testing is not performed on an oral fluid sample.